DadaMonad/dadamonad.github.io/yjs/tutorial.markdown

 permalink: /yjs/tutorial/
 ---

-This tutorial will give you a good idea on how you can work with yjs.
+This tutorial will give you a good idea on how you can work with Yjs.
 Check the [documentation](./doc/) for a detailed instruction on how you can use and install the components that are described here.
 Also make sure to explore the [examples](./examples/).

 Furthermore, you are encouraged to do everything you find here in your browser console.
 Try to tinker with some of the examples you find here.
 If you have any problem, ask a question in the comments section at the bottom of this page.

 ### y-connectors
 First of all, you have to define how you want your peers to connect to each other.
 Therefore, we introduce the concept of *connectors*.
 A connector basically connects your client with each other.
-The cool thing in yjs is that you can simply interchange different connectors.
+The cool thing in Yjs is that you can simply interchange different connectors.
 So you can swith from the XMPP connector to the WebRTC connector by changing only a few lines of code.
 You find a bunch of connectors in the [y-connector](https://github.com/rwth-acis/y-connectors) repository.
 And it is possible to define your own connectors, too.
 Here, we create an XMPP connector:

 {% highlight html %}
 <script src="./path-to-library/y-xmpp.min.js"></script>